cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 ## Using Lucidchart and Lucidpress

-Your technology enables you to use web applications you might not have previously been able to access.
+Guidance for people using Lucidchart and Lucidpress in government.
 As a government user we expect a good degree of sophistication when working with data.
 We have a shared responsibility to keep the right things safe.

-The technology team have evaluated Lucid against the [Cloud Security Principles](https://www.gov.uk/government/publications/cloud-service-security-principles/cloud-service-security-principles) created by NCSC.

 ### About Lucid apps